Veluthu Kattu: Production

 After the disappointing reception of his previous film Pandhayam (2008), S. A. Chandrasekhar decided to produce a film under the direction of his former assistant Senapathi Magan.
 The film was inspired by incidents that took place in the producer S. A. Chandrasekhar's own life.
-Newcomers Kathir and Arundhati were selected to play the lead roles along with Archana Sharma and Pavina who were also first-timers.
+Newcomers Kathir and Arundhati were selected to play the lead roles along with Archna Sharma and Pavina, the latter of which was also a first-timer.
 A three-month rehearsal was also held for them before shooting began.
 While shooting in the villages near Dindigul and other places, the unit needed several temples for the shoot.
 In the area of Ambasamudram, instead of using a set, S. A. Chandrasekhar decided to make a real Vinayagar temple ten feet away from the Thamirabarani River and then leave it for the villagers to use.
 Nearly 3 lakhs of rupees were spent on the temple which had a temple ritual and a feast for the entire village of nearly 2000 people during the 20-day shoot.
 While shooting in Aiyapetti, a giant 30 feet Aiyanar was built with cement and mortar and after the shoot, it was left installed in the village for the locals to worship.
 They also built the compound wall of an Amman temple near Sedipetti.

 Soundtrack

 The film score and the soundtrack were composed by Bharani.
-The soundtrack, released in 2010, features 8 tracks.
+The soundtrack, released on 24 June 2010, features 8 tracks.
 The audio was released in many cities across Tamil Nadu.
 At Sathyam Cinemas, in Chennai, S. A. Chandrasekhar's son Vijay launched the audio on 5 May 2010 and actress Khushbu received the first copy of the CD.
 R. Parthiepan, R. B. Choudary, Rama Narayanan, Kalaipuli G. Sekaran and S. Thanu attended the audio function.